-Three listening sessions were offered in early May, before and after Masses, to give parishioners an opportunity to share thoughts on faith life and how we as a parish might reach out to people who are not in the pews, in support of our three Parish Priorities.
+A survey and three listening sessions were offered in early May, before and after Masses, to give parishioners an opportunity to share thoughts on faith life and how we as a parish might reach out to people who are not in the pews, in support of our three Parish Priorities.

 The Listening Session were segmented into three groups by age:

 Group (2) 36-64

 The Councils and Commissions met in mid-May for a final review of the Parish Goals based on parishioners’ input.
 Continued dialog is essential as we roll up our sleeves and begin working towards the goals and objectives you will help us establish for Saint Patrick Catholic Church.

 IV.
 PLAN & COMMUNICATE PHASE: late 2017

 During this phase the following will be the focus:

 - Action Planning